kat-tax/figma-to-react-native/README.md

 # Figaro

-> The Figma to React Toolchain
+> The Figma React Toolchain

-The goal of these [Figma Plugins](https://figma.com/@kattax) are to bridge Figma to React.
+The goal of our [Figma Plugins](https://figma.com/@kattax) is to bridge Figma to React.
 Design components in Figma, program them in React.
-The focus is on one way conversion to React, two way syncing will be added in the future.
+The focus is on one way conversion from Figma to React.
+Two way syncing will be added in the future.

 ## [React Component Builder](./builder)